DSpace-Labs/DSpace-rel-demo/PITCHME.md

 +++?image=presentation-files/code1.png

++++

+### Property changes are made in **dspace/config/dspace.cfg**
+- This file contains hundreds of properties that can be modified
+- Many of the most common customization tasks are captured in this file
+- When testing a change, you can also copy a property change into your local.cfg file

 +++?code=https://raw.githubusercontent.com/DSpace-Labs/DSpace-rel-demo/webinar-code1/dspace/config/dspace.cfg
 dspace/config/dspace.cfg
 @[1896](Turn on thumbnail view in xmlui)

-+++

-### dspace.cfg
-- This file contains hundreds of properties that can be modified
-- Many of the most common customization tasks are captured in this file

 +++